- Department: History

 1. People and the Environment in the Medieval World

-2. Birth and Death in the Early Modern Period
+2. Population Change in the Early Modern Period

 4. Climate History as Human History